-On the quiz discussion boards, you must post a question about at least one quiz question you are struggling with on at least three occasions during the term.
+On the quiz discussion boards, you must post a question about at least one quiz question you are struggling with on at least four occasions during the term.
 These questions must be posted prior to the due date of the quiz.
-You must also assist someone with their posted question on at least one occasion during the term.
+You must also assist someone (or provide further assistance and information following someone else's assistance) with their posted question on at least two occasions during the term.
 The assistance must also be provided prior to the quiz's due date.
 In providing assistance, DO NOT simply state what the answer is.
 Your assistance should help the person who posted the question how to determine the answer.
 In other words, don't just give them a fish; teach them to fish!

-On the reflection paper discussion boards, you must provide some sort of feedback, comment, or response to someone's paper on one occasion for at least six different units.
-This means that you need to read through your fellow classmates' reflection papers for at least six units.
+On the reflection paper discussion boards, you must provide some sort of feedback, comment, or response to someone's paper for at least six different units.
 Your post in response to someone's paper must be specific.
 Statements like, "Good job," or "I liked your paper," don't count as participation.
 You need to be specific about what you liked about the paper (or what you didn't like about the paper).
-What was it specifically about the paper that made it good or likeable.
+What was it specifically about the paper that made it good or likeable?
 One way to approach this could be to discuss how it is that the paper made you think in a way or about something that you hadn't before.

 4. Exams - There will be three exams.
 Each exam will consist of multiple choice questions and one essay question.
 Each exam is worth 20 percent of your final grade.
 A link will be posted for the multiple choice questions.
 The link will contain both the questions and the input option for answering the question.
 Upon activating the link you will be given 55 minutes to complete the multiple choice questions.
 You will be allowed to use your notes and text in completing the multiple choice questions.
-You must complete the multiple choice questions.
+You must complete the multiple choice questions independently.